lk-geimfari/awesomo/languages/C#.md

 ---
 [**EventFlow**](https://github.com/eventflow/EventFlow) is a basic CQRS+ES framework designed to be easy to use.

----
-[**EventNotification**](https://github.com/aspnet/EventNotification) is the infrastructure for publishing notifications has moved to the .NET Framework.
-See the new DiagnosticSource and DiagnosticListener APIs in the System.Diagnostics.DiagnosticSource package.
-The infrastructure provided here is for subscribing to events using runtime-generated proxies.

-## H

-[**Hosting**](https://github.com/aspnet/Hosting) - The Hosting repo contains code required to host an ASP.NET Core application, it is the entry point used when self-hosting an application.

----
-[**HtmlAbstractions**](https://github.com/aspnet/HtmlAbstractions) is an abstractions used for building HTML content, including types such as HtmlString and IHtmlContent.

----
-[**HttpSysServer**](https://github.com/aspnet/HttpSysServer) - This repo contains a web server for ASP.NET Core based on the Windows Http Server API.

 ## I

-[**Identity**](https://github.com/aspnet/Identity) is the membership system for building ASP.NET Core web applications, including membership, login, and user data.
-ASP.NET Core Identity allows you to add login features to your application and makes it easy to customize data about the logged in user.

 ---
 [**IdentityServer4**](https://github.com/IdentityServer/IdentityServer4) is built against ASP.NET Core 1.1 using the RTM tooling that ships with Visual Studio 2017.
 This is the only configuration we support on the issue tracker.

----
-[**IISIntegration**](https://github.com/aspnet/IISIntegration) - This repo hosts the ASP.NET Core middleware for IIS integration.
-This project is part of ASP.NET Core.

 ## J

-[**JavaScriptServices**](https://github.com/aspnet/JavaScriptServices) - Microsoft ASP.NET Core JavaScript Services is a set of technologies for ASP.NET Core developers.

----
 [**Json.NET**](https://github.com/JamesNK/Newtonsoft.Json) is a personal open source project.
 Started in 2006, thousands of hours have been invested in refining and tuning Json.NET with the goal of making it not just the best JSON serializer for .NET but the best serializer for any computer language.

----
-[**JsonPatch**](https://github.com/aspnet/JsonPatch) is a library for ASP.NET Core.

-## K

-[**KestrelHttpServer**](https://github.com/aspnet/KestrelHttpServer) is a web server for ASP.NET Core based on libuv.

 ## L